ElliotAOram/GhostPyramid/diary.md

 ### 25/03/2017
 * Add implementation for viewer.py and get tests to pass
 * Add implementation for actor.py and get tests to pass

+### 26/03/2017
+* Fix pylint issues for feature 7
+* Update design for feature 7 with minor changes
+* Merge feature 7